The vice president still hasn't shaken off #KamalaIsACop

 On paper, Harris should have been a prime candidate to unequivocally become the face of such efforts.
 Her origin story starts with parents who met while protesting in the streets of Berkeley during the Civil Rights Movement.
 In college, she joined a prominent Black sorority with a focus on community service, and protested against apartheid in South Africa.
 But a career in law enforcement seemed to have clipped the wings of any radicalism that might have been there in the first place.

 Harris did not say much publicly about the unrest.
-As leader of country’s second-largest department of justice, she trod carefully.
+As leader of the country’s second-largest department of justice, she trod carefully.
 She stayed silent on a piece of legislation that would have required her office to investigate fatal shootings involving police officers, later saying that to speak out for or against the bill would have conflicted with her job of enforcing the law.

-Instead, her office established a database that tracked police use of force in the state, including officer-involved shootings.
+Instead, her office established a database that tracked police use of force in the state, including shootings.
 “Being ‘Smart on Crime’ means measuring our effectiveness in the criminal justice system with data and metrics,” Harris said in a press release at the time.
 “This initiative puts forward a common set of facts, data, and goals so that we can hold ourselves accountable and improve public safety.”
 This is the sort of pragmatic, in-the-weeds tactic that’s long been Harris’s trademark, but it doesn’t exactly lend itself to flashy slogans and big headlines.
-(Melina Abdullah, an African studies professor at Cal State–Los Angeles and an activist who leads LA’s Black Lives Matter chapter, would go on to tell the New York Times that the database was “very useful to us.”)
+(Melina Abdullah, a pan-African studies professor at Cal State, Los Angeles, and an activist who leads LA’s Black Lives Matter chapter, would go on to tell the New York Times that the database was “very useful to us.”)

 What wasn’t as useful: Harris withholding support for a bill that would have allowed special investigations into police shootings.
 “Where there are abuses, we have designed the system to address them,” Harris told the San Francisco Chronicle in 2014.
 Kevin McCarty, the Democratic legislator who wrote the bill, would later tell the Washington Post, “I think [Harris] had to walk a fine line being the state’s top cop and the practical purposes of such a position, and the fact that she had experience coming up as DA.”

 When asked about this later during the presidential campaign by CNN’s Jake Tapper, Harris carefully noted that she had a policy of not weighing in on specific bills as attorney general.
-Turns out that was false: When the Washington Post later reached out to fact-check her claim, Harris’ team said that she had misspoken, and that she did take stances on certain legislation.
+Turns out that was false: When the Washington Post later reached out to fact-check her claim, Harris’ team said she had misspoken and that she did take stances on certain legislation.
 What that meant was telling: One example was a bill that called for the execution of gay people—somewhat of a no-brainer in what is arguably the country’s most liberal state.

 At the same time that Harris was carefully building up her political equity, progressive and radical organizers were shifting the conversation on criminal justice.
 No, Michael Brown, the boy who was killed in Ferguson, was “no angel,” as the New York Times infamously wrote, but perfection wasn’t a prerequisite for Black people to live, these organizers said.
 So Harris leaned into her personal narrative.
 In 2016, at a meeting on racial bias in policing in the immediate aftermath of a deadly police shooting in Baton Rouge, Louisiana, Harris said, “As a prosecutor, my heart is breaking.
 As the top law enforcement officer in this state.
 And as a black woman.”